sasadangelo/lsf-operator/README-custom-images.md

 8. Fix any errors in the `Dockerfile-compute-other-os` file.

 When the build is successful it will generate a tar.gz file.
 Use the proceedure outlined in the [building images](README-Building-the-images.md) documentation to load, tag and push the image to your registry.
-Use the steps below to include create an additional compute type in the LSf cluster spec file, and deploy your cluster.
+Use the steps below to include an additional compute type in the LSf cluster spec file, and deploy your cluster.

-If needed change the contents of the `Dockerfile-compute-other-os` file until it is able to run your jobs.
+Change the contents of the `Dockerfile-compute-other-os` file until it is able to run your jobs.

 ## How to Run Other OS Images in the LSF Cluster